10th January 2024 | Residential Property

 1. Problems Revealed By A Building Survey

-A factor that can delay the conveyancing process is problems revealed by a building survey.
+A factor that can delay the conveyancing process is the discovery of problems revealed by a building survey.

 Building surveys are highly recommended even if you’re a cash buyer, as they’re designed to reveal any potential problems with the property.

-These problems can range from finding damp to electrical issues to subsidence.
+These problems can range from uncovering damp to electrical issues to subsidence.

 Depending on the severity of the problems highlighted by a building survey, these issues can significantly impact the conveyancing process and undoubtedly cause delays.